hMatoba/piexifjs/README.rst

 .. image:: https://travis-ci.org/hMatoba/piexifjs.svg?branch=master
     :target: https://travis-ci.org/hMatoba/piexifjs

 Read and modify exif.
-First library to modify exif in JS(both client-side and Node.js).
+Library to modify exif in JS(both client-side and Node.js).

 How to Use
 ----------